-Class staff are available at the start and end of every day for brief conversations.
+Please call or email the school to make an appointment to speak to the class teacher or SENCo.
 Appointments can be made with the class teacher, phase leader or a member of the senior leadership team if you have anything you wish to discuss.
 Parent teacher meetings are held termly.